Earlier this year the federal Work Opportunity Tax Credit (WOTC) program received an extension through December 31, 2025.

-The Consolidated Appropriation Act, 2021 (CAA) reauthorized the WOTC program and will ensure that employers administering the program will continue to be able to earn up to $9,600 per qualified candidate.
+The Consolidated Appropriation Act, 2021 (CAA) reauthorized the WOTC program and ensures that employers administering the program will continue to be able to earn up to $9,600 per qualified candidate.
 Also included in the CAA are extensions for the Federal Empowerment Zone Program, Indian Employment Credits, and Disaster Relief Tax Credits.

 According to a WOTC fact sheet issued by the U.S. Department of Labor (DOL), for the fiscal year 2021, state workforce agencies “received $18,485,000 to support the administration of WOTC, which includes certification process and reporting data on a quarterly basis.”
 The report also identifies the total number of certifications issued over the last several years:

 The WOTC program is simple in concept.
-Employers are incentivized to hire individuals from specific target groups that historically have faced barriers to finding work.
+Employers are financially incentivized to hire individuals from specific target groups that historically have faced barriers to finding work.
 You’re essentially hiring individuals that you need to hire anyway and in turn, helping support the community and generating additional income for your organization.
 That’s a winning combination.
 Currently, there are 10 target groups under WOTC that qualify for a tax credit, they are:

 - Supplemental nutrition assistance program (SNAP) recipients